At TranslateMedia we support several markup languages that include XML, XLIFF, HTML, CSV, JSON, SQL and YAML, among others.

 The design objectives of XML emphasise generality, simplicity and usability over the Internet.
 It is a textual data format that has strong support via Unicode for all languages of the world.
 Although the design of XML is primarily focused on documents, it has also been widely used for the representation of arbitrary data structures; a good example of this is in web services.

-There are many application programming interfaces (APIs) that have been developed to help software developers with processing XML data, and there are several schema systems that exist to aid in the definition of XML-based languages.
+There are many application programming interfaces (APIs) that have been developed to help software developers with processing XML data, and there are several schema systems that exist to aid in the definition of XML-based languages which makes it a common markup language website owners consider before they approach a language service provider.

 As of 2009, hundreds of different document formats that use XML syntax have been developed, including Atom, RSS, SOAP, and XHTML.
 XML-based formats have managed to become the default for many office-productivity tools, including OpenOffice.org, Microsoft Office (Office Open XML) and LibreOffice (OpenDocument) as well as Apple’s iWork.
 XML has also been employed as the base language for communication protocols, such as XMPP.